Inferring cosmological parameters from galaxy and dark sirens cross-correlation: Summary and Conclusions

 \item Finally, we find that BBHs and BNSs provide similar constraints, although BBHs score slightly better, as expected due to their better event reconstruction (positional and distance) properties.

 \end{itemize}

-There exist other methods to extract cosmological information from dark sirens, like the galaxy catalogue association technique \cite{Gray:2023wgj,LIGOScientific:2019zcs,LIGOScientific:2021aug, Beirnaert2025,Gair:2022zsa, Borghi_2024} or the spectral sirens approach\cite{MaganaHernandez:2025cnu} method.
+There exist other methods to extract cosmological information from dark sirens, like the galaxy catalogue association technique \cite{Gray:2023wgj,LIGOScientific:2019zcs,LIGOScientific:2021aug, Beirnaert2025,Gair:2022zsa, Borghi_2024} or the spectral sirens approach \cite{spectralsirens,2025arXiv250904348T,MaganaHernandez:2025cnu} method.
 These methods sometimes predict a better performance than the cross-correlation technique investigated here.
 However, we stress that the latter is very robust and provides basically model-independent results, not relying, for instance, on the completeness of the catalogue used, nor on the assumed dark siren mass distribution.
 We thus highlight the importance of this technique for future cosmological analyses using GWs.

-\acknowledgments We wish to thank Raul Abramo and Pasquale Serpico for reading the manuscript and providing useful comments.
+\acknowledgments We are very grateful to Joline Noltmann for developing a preliminary version of a dark siren likelihood during her Bachelor thesis.
+We wish to thank Raul Abramo and Pasquale Serpico for reading the manuscript and providing useful comments.
 AC acknowledges support from the Research grant TAsP (Theoretical Astroparticle Physics) funded by INFN, and Research grant ``Addressing systematic uncertainties in searches for dark matter'', Grant No.\ 2022F2843L, CUP D53D23002580006 funded by the Italian Ministry of University and Research (\textsc{mur}).
 GS and JL acknowledge support from the DFG.
 Calculations were conducted on the Lichtenberg high-performance computer of the TU Darmstadt, with computing resources granted by RWTH Aachen University under project ‘rwth1661’ and ‘rwth1695’.